esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 - **Allow users to opt-in to motion and animation**
 	- Motion & animation can, for example, give some people migraine.

+### HTML Headings 🏛

+> Using proper HTML headings creates a content hierarchy that screen readers can navigate. - Marcy Sutton